-Welcome to a new university.
-Despite twenty five years of history, the launch as a University was a new step with a new direction.
+Welcome to a Worldwide University.
+Despite twenty five years of history, the launch as a new university was a new step with a new direction.
 Our international links between the USA, Australasia, and Asia address a new set of emerging needs with a range of exiting new degree programs that have grown naturally out of our existing relationships.